gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/index.rst

 #. :ref:`Install<Installation>` the package
 #.
 Try some of the :ref:`demos<QuickStart Guide>`
 #.
 Implement your own example, perhaps starting with a demo, with :ref:`usage<Usage>` information
 #.
-If you need more detailed implementation reference, see the Interface :ref:`documentation<Interfaces>`
+If you need more detailed implementation reference, see the Interface :ref:`documentation<API Reference>`

 Development
 -----------